 Obviously, there are some downsides.
-You could majorly deplete your savings (and rack up some debt if you take out a loan or charge on your credit card).
-You also run the risk of offending your parents if you refuse their financial help, you could also run the risk of offending them.
-If that's the case, choose to accept a nominal sum from them, or let them pay for something you don't have strong opinions about -- say, the flowers.
-In any event, don't shut your parents out of the wedding-planning process.
-Encourage their input -- hey, they may even have a good idea or two -- compromise where you can, and stick to your guns on the things that are important.
+You could majorly deplete your savings and rack up debt if you charge your credit card to pay for it.
+If your parents offer to pay and you refuse their financial help, you could also run the risk of offending them.
+If that's the case, choose to accept a nominal sum from them instead, or let them pay for something you don't have strong opinions about (say, the flowers).
+Either way, make sure not to shut your parents out of the wedding planning process.
+Encourage their input—odds are, they'll have a good idea or two—and try to compromise where you can while still sticking to your guns on the things that are important.
 (Maybe your mom still hates the idea of a barn, but you can at least let her help pick some of the décor.)